 Thank you to everyone who participated and provided input for the plans development!

-View or Download the 2016 Comprehensive Plan Update (PDF)
+View or Download the 2017 Comprehensive Plan Amendment (PDF)

 Additional information on the Plans history and process coming soon.